sentilaso1/network-office-lab/README.md

 3. Check IP assigned via DHCP
 4. Try `ping intranet.local` from PC (DNS resolution)
 5. Try pinging from Guest VLAN to HR VLAN (should fail)
+6. (Optional) Access intranet.local in a PC's web browser if HTTP is enabled on the server
 ---

 ## 📁 Project Structure